On the Spectral Clustering in Algebraic Multigrid Methods: Adaptation of the direct solver to practice

-where $\delta>0$ denotes the DG penalty parameter (analogous to $\delta_0$ in \cite{LuceroLorcaGander2022}) and assembly uses the usual overlap; the resulting global $P$ are \emph{not} block diagonal.
+where $\delta>0$ denotes the DG penalty parameter (analogous to $\delta_0$ in \cite{LuceroLorcaGander2022}) and assembly uses the usual overlap; the resulting global $P$ are \emph{not} block diagonal. \end{definition}

-The definition of $R_{\mathrm{RB}}$ and $M_0$ follows directly from the symmetric two-level formulation introduced in Section~\ref{sec:setting}; it is not an additional assumption but a necessary consequence of the formulation.
-In particular, the theory developed in Section~\ref{sec:optimization} applies for an \emph{arbitrary number of smoothing steps} $m$, with the relaxation parameters $\{\alpha_j\}_{j=1}^m$ chosen as in Theorem~\ref{thm:alg1-clustering-final}.
+The definition of $R_{\mathrm{RB}}$ and $M_0$ follows directly from the symmetric two-level formulation introduced in Section~\ref{sec:Background}.
+The theory developed in Section~\ref{sec:spectralclustering} applies for an arbitrary number of smoothing steps $m$.
 Obtaining such a closed-form description of the spectrum for general $m$ would be extremely cumbersome with a classical Local Fourier Analysis approach, which requires a mode-by-mode treatment and becomes rapidly intractable as the number of smoothing steps increases.

-Compared with the interpolation from \cite{LuceroLorcaGander2022}, this algebraic prolongation has a richer coupling pattern: some fine-grid degrees of freedom are interpolated from \emph{two neighboring coarse elements} instead of one.
+Compared with the interpolation from \cite{LuceroLorcaGander2022}, this algebraic prolongation has a richer coupling pattern: some fine-grid degrees of freedom are interpolated from two neighboring coarse elements instead of one.
 This stronger coupling increases the effective range of the operator and removes the need for parameter tuning.
-The two-point spectral clustering, which in \cite{LuceroLorcaGander2022} appeared only for a specific triple $(\alpha,c,\delta_0)$, now emerges automatically for \emph{any} choice of $\delta$.
+The two-point spectral clustering, which in \cite{LuceroLorcaGander2022} appeared only for a specific triple $(\alpha,c,\delta_0)$, now emerges automatically for any choice of $\delta$.

-From the DG perspective, this prolongation is again discontinuous: even if the coarse solution is continuous across an interface (that is, the two coarse traces coincide), the mixed rows of $P_{\mathrm{loc}}(\delta)$ generally produce different fine values on the two sides of that interface, except for the constant mode.
-Hence a continuous coarse function is typically mapped to a \emph{discontinuous} fine one.
-Together with the results of \cite{LuceroLorcaGander2022}, this reinforces the same qualitative conclusion: when constructing efficient multilevel preconditioners for DG discretizations, the answer to the question \emph{“Should multilevel methods for DG discretizations use discontinuous interpolation operators?”} remains \textbf{yes}—even when the interpolation arises purely from the algebraic two-level factorization rather than from an explicit geometric design.
+From the DG perspective, this prolongation is again discontinuous.
+The mixed rows of $P_{\mathrm{loc}}(\delta)$ generally produce different fine values on the two sides of an interface.
+A continuous coarse function is typically mapped to a discontinuous fine one.
+Together with the results of \cite{LuceroLorcaGander2022}, this reinforces the same qualitative conclusion: When constructing efficient multilevel preconditioners for DG discretizations, multilevel methods for DG discretizations should use discontinuous interpolation operators, even when the interpolation arises purely from the algebraic two-level factorization rather than from an explicit geometric design.
+This shows that the clustering phenomenon does not depend on the geometric notion of continuity or discontinuity of the interpolation, but follows directly from the algebraic structure of the symmetric two-level formulation itself.